apache/mesos/docs/quota.md

   agent are rescinded.
 This is done in order to make the potential offer bigger, which increases the chances that a quota'ed framework will be able to use the offer.
-* Rescind offers from at least as many agents as there are frameworks in the role for which quota is being set.
-This enables (but does not guarantee, due to fair sharing) each framework in the role to receive an offer.
+* Rescind offers from at least as many agents as there are frameworks subscribed to the role for which quota is being set.
+This enables (but does not guarantee, due to fair sharing) each framework subscribed to the role to receive an offer.

 <a name="allocatorEnforcement"></a>
 ## Enforcement by wDRF Allocator

-The wDRF allocator first allocates (or lays away if offers are declined) resources to framework in roles with quota set.
-Once all quotas are satisfied, it proceeds with the standard wDRF for all frameworks.
+The wDRF allocator first allocates (or lays away if offers are declined) resources to roles with quota set.
+Once all quotas are satisfied, it proceeds with the standard wDRF for all remaining roles.

 **NOTE:** A quota'ed role may not be allocated any unreserved non-revocable resources beyond its quota guarantee.
 If frameworks in the quota'ed role have